Can you bring the narcissist to justice?

 There is no common ground with a narcissist, you have to stand up for yourself with the full truths, or the narcissist will do everything they can to take you down.

-As most of us are empathetic people who care for others, often you don’t want revenge.
+As most of us are empathetic people who care for others, often, you don’t want revenge.
 You don’t want to bring them to justice.
-At the beginning of recovery, you may have desired this, but once most people understand narcissist personality disorder, we most often just want to move forward with our own lives and leave the narcissist be, by implementing no contact or grey rock if safeguarding issues aren’t too big and you have children that still see the narcissistic parent.
+At the beginning of recovery, you may have desired this, but once most people understand narcissist personality disorder, we most often just want to move forward with our own lives and leave the narcissist be by implementing no contact or grey rock if safeguarding issues aren’t too big.
+You have children that still see the narcissistic parent.

 Often you’re left full of fear, from whatever the retaliation will be if you do try to bring the narcissist to justice.
 Some narcissists are dangerous, but not all.
 Some are playground bully’s that use others fears against them.

 Often when you don’t understand, you’re dealing with someone who’s on the narcissistic personality disorder spectrum.
 If you were with a narcissist who wasn’t physically violent towards you, although some are physically violent, you think through all the mental abuse they did to you, all the narcissist’s manipulative gaslighting, that you are the problem.
 (You are not the problem, their gaslighting is the problem.)
 Instead of facing your own fears, choosing to change your situation, and the trauma bonding, often blaming yourself for the issues within the relationship, you stay with them or go back to them until you finally break free from their grasp and start on recovery.

 When you take away the reality of the story the narcissist feeds you, see the reality of the relationship as it indeed was, start healing your inner wounds from the inside, and become happy within yourself, the narcissist can no longer affect you, as you’ll be wiser and stronger than the person they first met.
 The person you became during the relationship.